wodowiesel/PiFunk/README.md

 2. To configure the Pi for modules via menu (I2C, UART etc.): `sudo raspi-config`

+Not recommending to use w1-protocol at the beginning (i dont need it in my setup)

 Using w1-gpio sometimes needs a 4.7 - 10 kΩ pullup resistor connected on GPIO Pin

+1-Wire by default BCM4 setting needs to be activated in boot-config for autostart additionally

 (if you have problems deactivate 1-wire config!)

-1-Wire by default BCM4 setting needs to be activated in boot-config for autostart

 3. Manually open with nano-editor: `sudo nano /boot/config.txt` (i provide one too)

 check/add lines:

-`dtoverlay=w1-gpio,gpiopin=4,pullup=0` add pullup=1 if needed
+`dtoverlay=gpiopin=4,pullup=0` add pullup=1 or w1-gpio if needed

 `dtoverlay=audio=on` for bcm audio